hbowie/notenik-web/README.md

 # notenik-web

-Website for the Notenik App
+This is the GitHub repo for the new website for the Notenik Mac App.

+Still very much in work.